Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Exceeded your expectations?"

-Powell’s jaw worked in a distant, thoughtful way for a moment, but his firm nod confirmed Caruthers’ suspicions. "…Aye.
+Powell’s jaw worked in a distant, thoughtful way for a moment, but his firm nod confirmed Caruthers’ suspicions. "...Aye.
 All of ‘em.
-I had my doubts from the beginning, especially with Daar and his First Fang, but…"
+I had my doubts from the beginning, especially with Daar and his First Fang, but..."

 Caruthers considered what he’d seen.
 "They’re *good."*